jessepav/lacygoill-wiki-backup/weechat/trigger.md

 The command is executed after replacement of text with the regular expression.
 Many commands can be separated by semicolons.

-It is evaluated  (see `/eval`), and the text replaced  with a regular expression can be used in the command.
+It is evaluated (see `/eval`), and the text replaced by a regular expression can be used in the command.

 Example: default beep trigger uses this command to make a beep (BEL):